Requirements & Credit Information

 Some students choose to take the AP Physics C - Mechanics test.
 This test requires students to use calculus to solve physics problems, which is not part of the Honors Physics curriculum.
 Students need to be comfortable with differentiation and integration, as well as physics topics and problem solving.
 Preparation for this test will require more preparation than the AP Physics 1 test.
 AP Physics 2 and AP Physics C - Electricity and Magnetism are not recommended for physics students at HHS.

-For more information, contact: Sally Hair, Laura Mackenzie, or Corin Benedict.
+For more information, contact: Sally Hair, Laura Mackenzie, or Brian Kellogg.

 Spanish Language